-The reason behind the certificate warning.
+Reasons behind the certificate warning

 Get-ClientAccessService -Identity <ServerName> | Select AutodiscoverServiceInternalUri

 The connection for the Autodiscover feature from the client system gets establish through an HTTPS (SSL) connection.
-The same HTTPS connection used to connect with various Exchange Services like Outlook on the Web (OWA), Activesync, Outlook Anywhere, Exchange Web Services, etc.
+The same HTTPS connection is used to connect with various Exchange Services like Outlook on the Web (OWA), Activesync, Outlook Anywhere, Exchange Web Services, etc.